Shadow Work Is Not What You Think

 Anger can exist without becoming aggression.
 A person who suppressed anger for years may integrate it and finally speak up, but if anger then becomes the only tool, that too is imbalance.
 Integration is not replacing one dominant part with another.
 It is widening the range.

-It does not mean suppressing parts.
+Governance means increasing conscious influence over which expression leads in the moment.
+It does not mean suppressing aspects of yourself.
 It means inhabiting them without being hijacked by them, even under pressure.
+The difference is flexibility.

 What Do You Actually Find in the Shadow?